What Are Floating Teachers?

 This means that:

 - Part-time teachers will be floaters.
 Their caseloads are guaranteed to be lower than that of full-time teachers.
 In addition, they are utilizing classroom space for only a portion of the school day.

 - Full-time teachers of specific content areas with historically lower student enrollments will be floaters.
 Examples: advanced math or advanced foreign language classes.

-It follows that in any given school, a classroom that seats 35 students will be assigned to the teacher with 6 classes of 20-33 students, while the teacher with 5 classes of 8-15 students will float.
+It follows that in any given school, a classroom that seats 35 students will be assigned to the teacher with six classes of 20 to 33 students, while the teacher with five classes of 8 to 15 students will float.

 There is a simple solution for the teacher who feels that his seniority entitles him to his own classroom, despite having small class sizes and a significantly lower caseload than his colleagues: Assign him larger classes and increase his student caseload.

 Impact on Students

 How easily is the teacher able to provide help to students after class and engage in conversations with students between classes?

 is generally unable to provide help to students after class or converse with students between classes because he needs to quickly vacate the classroom for the host teacher (who more than likely needs the room the next period) and arrive to his next classroom on time

 is generally able to engage in conversations with students between classes as well as provide help to students after class.
 The only exception to this is when he needs to vacate his classroom for the host teacher, which is generally only one period per day.

 How easily can the teacher accommodate students who need to make up quizzes/tests during lunch or before/after school?

 more than likely does not have the space or quiet environment to accommodate for multiple students to make up quizzes/tests during lunch or before/after school – he will need to find an available classroom in the building

 is able to accommodate for mulitple students to take make up quizzes/tests in his classroom during lunch or before/after school

 How easily can students find their teacher throughout the school day to discuss personal or academic concerns?